pacoispaco/coral/notes-taxonomy-representation.md

  1. every taxon is assigned a *taxonomic rank*.
- 1. every taxon is assigned a *taxonomic name*, *author* and publication date in accordance with the ICZN or ICN rules and which is unique within the set of taxa with the same rank.
+ 1. every taxon is assigned a *taxonomic name*, *author* and publication date in accordance with the ICZN or ICN rules and which is unique within the taxonomy.
  1. every taxon is assigned a *taxonomic concept*.
  1. every taxon that has the rank of *Species* or *Subspecies* is assigned a set of *type specimens*.